By Brian Vaszily, Founder of Purity Woods. This article includes links to a Purity Woods product that Brian created.

 Prescription retinoids are one of the most commonly used acne treatments, and retinol itself may have some benefits for milder breakouts.

-One of the reasons retinoids can be effective is because they help to keep pores unclogged and help regulate sebum production.
-They do this mainly by encouraging better skin cell turnover — the same mechanism that helps skin to look younger.
+One of the reasons retinoids can be effective is that they help keep pores unclogged and regulate sebum production.
+They do this mainly by encouraging better skin cell turnover—the same mechanism that helps skin look younger.

 In addition, retinol and retinoids both have anti-inflammatory properties, which are very helpful for acne-prone skin.